vasser/ex4-cookies/README.md

 # ex4-cookies
-Cookies library for ex4 apps
+Cookies, email and hashes library for ex4 apps